arunpraba/reactjs.org/src/content/blog/2022/03/29/react-v18.md

 </Suspense>
 ```

 Suspense makes the "UI loading state" a first-class declarative concept in the React programming model.
-This lets us build higher-level features on top of it.
+This enables us build higher-level features on top of it.

 We introduced a limited version of Suspense several years ago.
 However, the only supported use case was code splitting with React.lazy, and it wasn't supported at all when rendering on the server.